-(54) Re Realizations of R sequences after toneless CV, e.g., ka 'my' a. trisyllabic input: / R-R-R / could also have come from: right-to-left: R-F-F /R-R-F/ left-to-right: R-F-R /R-F-R/ b. tetrasyllabic input: / R-R-R-R / could also have come from: right-to-left: R-F-F-F / R-R-R-F / left-to-right: R-F-R-F /R-F-R-F/, /R-R-R-F/, /R-F-R-R/
+b. quadrisyllabic input: /R-R-R-R/ could also have come from: right-to-left: R-F-F-F /R-R-R-F/ left-to-right: R-F-R-F /R-F-R-F/, /R-R-R-F/, /R-F-R-R/

 In the trisyllabic input in (54a), both the (correct) right-to-left application of the RF rule, as well as the (incorrect) left-to-right application, yield outputs that neutralize with exactly one other possible input.
 Recoverability is therefore not affected by directionality.
-However, in (54b), where there is a tetrasyllabic input, the right-to-left application has a definite advantage.
+However, in (54b), where there is a quadrisyllabic input, the right-to-left application has a definite advantage.
 As indicated, opaque R-F-F-F can only be derived from two possible inputs, while "transparent" R-F-R-F can be derived from four.
-In other words, the longer the stretch of surface F sequences, the more there is a recoverability advantage in applying the RF rule right-to-left.
+In other words, the longer the stretch of surface F\ sequences, the more there is a recoverability advantage in applying the RF rule right-to-left.

-This having been said, we still are not convinced that this would be enough of an advantage to warrant the unusual right-to-left application of the RF rule.
+This having said, we still are not convinced that this would be enough of an advantage to warrant the unusual right-to-left application of the RF rule.
 Rather, we will consider that we have not yet shown any synchronic advantage to surface sequences of F-F in Hakha Lai.
 If there is none, why does [F-F] occur in the language?
-Diachronically, we suspect that the current Hakha Lai tone system represents a restructuring of an earlier one with a slightly different tonal inventory which included a fourth proto-tone H. Synchronically, as we shall now demonstrate, everything hinges on the interpretation of the processes that bring about the FL, RF, and RL input-output relations on which our study has focused.
+Diachronically, we suspect that the current Hakha Lai tone system represents a restructuring of an earlier one with a slightly different tonal inventory.
+Synchronically, as we shall now demonstrate, everything hinges on the interpretation of the processes that bring about the FL, RF and RL input-output relations on which our study has focused.

 Let us illustrate this with respect to the RF rule, which creates all of the F-F opacity, either by counterfeeding ordering with the FL rule, or by self-counterbleeding.
 As listed in (55), there are at least four ways to conceptualize the change of a R to a F after another R:

-(55) Foi Four ways to conceptualize $R-R \rightarrow R-F$ a. tonal substitution: R-R \rightarrow R-F b. tonal metathesis: L_iH_i - L_jH_j \rightarrow L_iH_i - H_jL_j c. tonal delinking: L_iH_i - L_jH_j \rightarrow L_iH_i - H_j \rightarrow L_iH_i - H_jL_k d. tonal spreading: $L_i H_i$ - $L_j H_j$ \rightarrow $L_iH_i\text{-}H_iL_jH_j$ \rightarrow $L_iH_i\text{-}H_iL_j$
+(55) Four ways to conceptualize R-R R-F

+a. tonal substitution: R-R R-F

+b. tonal metathesis: LH-LH LH-HL

+c. tonal delinking: LH-LH LH-H LH-HL

+d. tonal spreading: LH-LH LH-HLH LH-HL

 Up until now we have been conceptualizing the FR rule as a single-step change from R to F. This can be effected by an arbitrary substitution of one tone (F) for another (R), as in (55a).
-Or it may be viewed as contour metathesis, as in (55b).
+Or, it may be viewed as contour metathesis, as in (55b).
 Yip (1989) proposes that dissimilation of this sort is due to the obligatory contour principle (OCP) forbidding identical contours in sequence, something which is taken up also by Chen (2000).
-Both the latter and Bao (1999) cite a number of dissimilatory processes of this sort in Chinese dialects, the latter invoking such phenomena as evidence for a contour tonal node.17 However, this is not the only way we might regard this process.18 In particular, it is possible to view the resulting tonal metathesis as resulting from a two-step process.
+Both the latter and Bao (1999) cite a number of dissimilatory processes of this sort in Chinese dialects, the latter invoking such phenomena as evidence for a contour tonal node.
+However, this is the not the only way we might regard this process.
+In particular, it is possible to view the resulting tonal metathesis as resulting from a two-step process.